snayrouz/OnlyLays/README.md

 # OnlyLays
-Betting app the only allows parlays
+Betting app that only allows parlays